Research

 With Hugo van Buggenum (ETH Zurich) and Hans Gersbach (ETH Zurich)

-We study how the degree of credit enforcement matters for the transmission of long-run inflation and the welfare effect of private-money creation.
-We do so in a model with directed and competitive search, where sellers borrow against their search-market income.
-Intermediaries sell the arising claims as private money to buyers, who use it along with fiat money to transact in the search market.
+We study how the enforceability of credit contracts matters for the welfare effect of private-money creation and the transmission of long-run inflation.
+We do so in a model of directed and competitive search where sellers borrow against their future search-market income.
+Intermediaries transform the arising claims into private money, which buyers use alongside fiat money for search-market transactions.
 Inflation stimulates borrowing by curbing real interest rates.
-With sophisticated enforcement, sellers borrow more through ex-ante commitment to more search, as this increases their search-market income.
+Under strong enforcement, sellers can commit ex ante to more search to enhance their future income and thus their borrowing capacity.
 Trade therefore accelerates.
-With simple enforcement, commitment is not feasible.
-The inflation-driven increase in borrowing then decelerates trade since debt distorts search incentives ex post.
-We calibrate the economies with sophisticated and simple enforcement to U.S. data.
-The extent of private-money creation is close to optimal in the sophisticated-enforcement calibration, whereas in the simple-enforcement calibration, any level of private-money creation reduces welfare.
+Commitment is not feasible under weak enforcement, leading to an inflation-driven increase in borrowing that distorts ex-post search incentives and thus decelerates trade.
+We calibrate the strong- and weak-enforcement economies to U.S. data.
+The extent of private-money creation is close to optimal in the strong-enforcement calibration, whereas in the weak-enforcement calibration, private-money creation impairs welfare.

 Working Paper, CEPR Discussion Paper